alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

 easy to fix but which is hindering your work.
-You have to register in five different places and then fax them your birth certificate or something, so that they ensure that you ar really who you say you are (and more devoted than the Pope).
+You have to register in five different places and then fax them your birth certificate or something, so that they can ensure that you are really who you say you are (and also that you are more devoted to your task than the Pope of Rome to go through all the hoops).

 ### Installing from Source